Ableton/maxdevtools/m4l-production-guidelines/m4l-production-guidelines.md

 - [ ] Automation: The parameter dropdown for a device contains all intended automatable parameters.
 - [ ] Value editing: Parameter Types and Units correspond to the kind of data being represented, taking into account that using the Int type gives users a tall grid automation lane.
 - [ ] Enum labels: Unit / labels of automation for Enum parameters don't have generic values ("val1"/"val2" for buttons).
-- [ ] Modulation: All parameters have modulation active.
+- [ ] Modulation: All parameters have a modulation mode set.
+Bipolar for Float, Absolute for Int, or different if you prefer.
 - [ ] Defaults: All default parameter values are correct, i.e. the device works well after newly instantiating it.
 - [ ] Save and recall: All parameters are recalled correctly when opening a Live Set that contains the device with non-default values for all parameters.
 - [ ] Push: The parameters show up correctly on Push.